 Gareth’s primary expertise is in the development of novel in situ diagnostic techniques and standard test methods for assessment of corrosion and material degradation in energy applications.
 Gareth has a strong track record of delivering innovative solutions to engineering problems with demonstrable impact on industry in a range of sectors, including oil and gas, power generation and electrochemical energy conversion and storage.

-Gareth is a Chartered Engineer and Fellow of the Royal Academy of Engineering (FREng), the Royal Society of Chemistry (FRSC), the National Association of Corrosion Engineers (FNACE), the Institute of Corrosion (FICorr), and the Institute of Materials, Minerals & Mining (FIMMM).
+Gareth is a Chartered Engineer and Fellow of the Royal Academy of Engineering (FREng), the National Association of Corrosion Engineers (FNACE), the Institute of Corrosion (FICorr), and the Institute of Materials, Minerals & Mining (FIMMM).
 He is currently serving a two-year term as President of the Institute of Corrosion and is Past Chair of its Corrosion Science Division.
 He is also a member of several NACE technical committees and sits on the Corrosion Committee of the Institute of Materials, Minerals and Mining and the UK Corrosion Network.
 Gareth holds visiting academic positions at University College London (UCL), the University of Strathclyde and Harbin Institute of Technology, China.

 Areas of interest